 - 1. A statement of objectives.
 This should be in sufficient detail to inform the committee of what the student has in mind and what is expected to be achieved by the proposed major. - 2.
 A rationale for the program.
-If there are items in support of the proposal, e.g., a portfolio on related studies, description of related work experience, writings, etc., it is appropriate to include these in support of the rationale.

-- 3. A list of the required courses and any cognates for the major.
+If there are items in support of the proposal, e.g., a portfolio on related studies, description of related work experience, writings, etc., it is appropriate to include these in support of the rationale. - 3.
+A descriptive title that will appear on the diploma. - 4.
+A list of the required courses and any cognates for the major.
 In addition, the sequence in which these courses are to be taken should be included.
-If a senior thesis is part of the program, then a general statement should be provided as to a possible subject for that thesis. - 4.
+If a senior thesis is part of the program, then a general statement should be provided as to a possible subject for that thesis. - 5.
 The proposal is to be signed by the members of the advisory committee.
 On a separate page, each member of the committee should give an appraisal of the viability of the proposed major.